mdo/github-buttons/README.md

 # GitHub Buttons

-Showcase your GitHub (repo's) success with these static buttons featuring links to your GitHub repo or profile page and up-to-date watch, fork, and follower counts.
+Showcase your GitHub (repo's) success with these static buttons featuring links to your GitHub repo or profile page and up-to-date watch, fork, sponsor, and follower counts.

 To get started, checkout <https://ghbtns.com/>!